 Students and teachers alike need to know how to collaborate effectively by taking ownership of their parts.
 This strategy builds an active learning community that supports, uplifts, and empowers each other.
 Teachers can be expected to introduce interpersonal skills such as making eye contact and using inside voices.
 During collaborative work, teachers can be found facilitating healthy debates and cheering students on.
 Encouragement is vital when it comes to promoting behaviors that encourage equal exchange among teammates.

-Here are some collaborative learning strategies and how teachers can incorporate them into their curriculum:
+Here are some collaborative learning strategies and how teachers can incorporate them into their curriculum to foster student success:

 The ARISE Workstation allows the teacher to navigate throughout the room with ease.
 This configuration gives the teacher or student the opportunity to present to a large group of students in a friendly setting.
 This would be an excellent setup for debates, round table discussions, or presentations.

 Shape tables can easily be reconfigured to accommodate a collaborative learning environment.
 Combine Gravity, Expanse, Nebula, and Nova Shape Tables to create a flexible learning environment that can accommodate multiple students plus the teacher.
-When you need a space for individual or small group work, break them apart and move accordingly.
-When you need a space for individual or small group work, break them apart and move accordingly.
+When you need a learning space for individual or small group work, break them apart and move furniture pieces accordingly.
+When you need a learning space for individual or small group work, break furniture pieces apart and move accordingly.

 Collaborate in comfort!
 Learning does not always take place in the classroom.
 You can learn anywhere!
-Create fun, collaborative learning spaces by combining Beta Shape Desks and Crescent Soft Seating.
+Create fun and collaborative learning spaces by combining Beta Shape Desks and Crescent Soft Seating.